secretstartups/handbook/content/job-families/finance/program-management-bt.md

 ### Senior Director, IT Program Management Requirements

-- Extends requirements of Director, IT Program Manager
+- Extends requirements of the Director, IT Program Manager
 - Experience working with C-level stakeholders
 - Experience driving IT strategy at a company level Owned multiple large complex implementations (e.g. CRM implementation, ERP implementation, ITSM implementation)
 - Expert in building and leading remote teams